 Start with a review

 Have a look around!
-There are many options for webinars or online training videos available, from free of charge YouTube videos to recognised sources like CreativeLive, Lynda or even LinkedIn tutorials.
+There are many options for webinars or online training videos available, from YouTube videos to recognised sources like CreativeLive, Lynda or even LinkedIn tutorials.

 Online networking and mentoring

 Networking events are an excellent opportunity to work on your personal development while meeting and connecting with people who already work in the industry.